skylerws/Public-Cpp/README.md

 # Public-Cpp
 Contains Public C++ Code.
-Most C++ assignments were licensed and copyrighted.
+The majority of C++ assignments were licensed and copyrighted.